-3:20 - 5:00 PM SESSION II: PE AND THE BROADER ECONOMY Private Equity Through the Macro Lens Victoria Ivashina, Harvard Business School Abstract forthcoming.
-Stakeholder Impact of Private Equity Investments Morten Sorensen, Dartmouth, Tuck School of Business; NBER Ayako Yasuda, University of California, Davis - Graduate School of Management This paper surveys the academic literature about the impact of private equity investments in the broader economy.
+3:20 - 5:00 PM Session II; PE and the Broader Economy Private Equity Through the Macro Lens Victoria Ivashina, Harvard Business School Abstract forthcoming.
+Stakeholder Impact of Private Equity Investments Morten Sorensen, Dartmouth, Tuck School of Business; NBER Ayako Yasuda, UC Davis Graduate School of Management This paper surveys the academic literature about the impact of private equity investments in the broader economy.
 Private equity fund managers respond to high-powered incentives and seek to maximize shareholder values via a variety of channels.
 The literature identifies two broad approaches to value creation taken by private equity funds with sharply divergent outcomes for stakeholders and the aggregate economy, and this paper considers both.
-Panel Discussion: Access to Private Funds Participants: Luis O'Shea, MSCI Drew Snow, Harbour Vest (tbc), Fidelity With the increasing prevalence of evergreen fund structures, how are institutional investors thinking about these funds?
-What are the different approaches to valuations - and is there a set of valuation 'best practices' beginning to emerge?
+Panel Discussion: Evergreen Fund Valuations Moderator: Luis O'Shea, MSCI Panelists: Mark Robillard, Fidelity Investments Drew Snow, HarbourVest With evergreen fund structures gaining traction in retail and institutional channels, questions around valuation practices have moved to the forefront.
+How are evergreen funds navigating the complexities of periodic valuation for continuous capital flows and redemptions?
+What are the valuation approaches being used or considered, and is there a set of 'best practices' emerging?
+How might investors in traditional draw-down funds be impacted by evergreen funds (and valuations) when the same assets are in both structures?
 5:00 - 6:00 PM CLOSING REMARKS & NETWORKING RECEPTION GENEROUS SUPPORT FOR THE SYMPOSIUM HAS BEEN PROVIDED BY: